Heda Margolius Kovály

 Heda Margolius Kovály (15 September 1919 – 5 December 2010) was a Czech writer and translator.
-As a Jewish woman during the Holocaust, she survived the Łódź ghetto and Auschwitz where her parents were murdered.
+As a Jewish woman during the Holocaust, she survived the Łódź Ghetto and Auschwitz where her parents were murdered.
 She later escaped while being marched to Bergen-Belsen.
 Her first husband Rudolf Margolius was the Deputy Minister for Foreign Trade in Czechoslovakia from 1949 until 1952, when he was sentenced to death as a traitor in the antisemitic Slánský show trial.
 She remarried to Pavel Kovály in 1955, using his name to submit her later work.

 Early life and World War II

-Heda Margolius Kovály was born Heda Bloch to Jewish parents in Prague, Czechoslovakia In 1939, while Czechoslovakia was occupied by Nazi Germany, Heda Bloch married her childhood sweetheart Rudolf Margolius.
+Heda Margolius Kovály was born Hedvika Bloch to Jewish parents in Prague, Czechoslovakia In 1939, while Czechoslovakia was occupied by Nazi Germany, Hedvika Helena Bloch married her childhood sweetheart Rudolf Margolius.

-In 1941, Heda Margolius and her husband together with her parents were rounded up along with the first 5,000 of the city's Jewish population and taken to the Łódź ghetto in central Poland.
-Margolius was separated from her parents when the Jews were taken out of the Łódź ghetto on arrival to the Auschwitz concentration camp in 1944.
+In 1941, Heda Margolius and her husband together with her parents were rounded up along with the first 5,000 of the city's Jewish population and taken to the Łódź Ghetto in central Poland.
+Margolius was separated from her parents when the Jews were taken out of the Łódź Ghetto on arrival to the Auschwitz concentration camp in 1944.
 Margolius was chosen to work as a laborer in the Christianstadt labour camp.
 Margolius and her husband survived, but her parents were immediately gassed.

 When the Eastern Front of the war between Germany and the Soviet Union approached the camp, its prisoners were evacuated in the first months of 1945.
 With a few other women, while on their journey to the Bergen-Belsen concentration camp, Margolius decided to escape back to Prague.
 After arriving in the city, Margolius discovered that most of the people who remained in the city during the war were too frightened by the threat of German punishment to aid an escapee from the camps.
 She and her husband reunited and tried to rebuild a life together in Prague.
 They had a son, Ivan Margolius.

 Communist party

 When Soviet forces finally liberated Prague from Nazi control, the Communist Party began to rise.
 The experiences of her husband at Auschwitz and Dachau concentration camps had led him to become a member of the Communist party in 1945.
-After the Communist takeover of Czechoslovakia in 1948, Margolius' husband was offered a job with the Communist government of Klement Gottwald as Deputy Minister of Foreign Trade, which he accepted despte his and his wife's reservations about the position.
+After the Communist takeover of Czechoslovakia in 1948, Margolius' husband was offered a job with the Communist government of Klement Gottwald as Deputy Minister of Foreign Trade, which he was forced to accept despite his and his wife's reservations about the position.
 Margolius feared for her husband's safety and tried to make him leave his post, but he was arrested along with the Communist leader Rudolf Slánský and accused of "anti-state conspiracy".